Georgia LLC and Social Security Benefits

 The addition or resignation of member of a limited liability company is governed by your LLC’s operating agreement.

 All limited liability formations performed at LegalZoom include a customized operating agreement, which includes provisions and forms for the removal/withdraw of members as well as dissolving the LLC.
+IF you did not use LegalZoom to form your LLC, RocketLawyer has a free operating agreement template.

 Some LLC operating agreements permit withdrawals only if the other members agree.
 Other operating agreements let a member withdraw for any reason.
 It entirely depends on what the members agreed to.